 In July, American Airlines and Southwest Airlines were the first carriers to institute a blanket ban on passengers with disabilities who cannot not wear a face mask.
 Southwest stated that it would “temporarily refuse to transport any passenger who is unable to wear a mask even if the Customer has a verifiable medical condition that prevents them from wearing a mask.”

-The majority of other U.S. airlines have instituted similar policies, including:
+The majority of other U.S. airlines followed with similar policies, including:

 - Alaska Airlines — “If you are unable to wear a mask throughout the airport and for the duration of your flight for any reason, you will not be able to fly with us.”

 - Allegiant Airlines — “Only children under the age of 2 are exempt from wearing a face covering.
 Customers who are not able to wear a face covering will not be permitted to travel.”

 - Frontier Airlines — “We require both passengers and employees to wear a face-covering over nose and mouth throughout the Frontier travel experience including ticket counters, gate areas, baggage claim and onboard all flights.
 The only exception is for children under the age of 2.”

 - JetBlue Airways — “Customers with conditions that prevent them from wearing a face covering should postpone travel until this temporary requirement is no longer in place.”

 - Spirit Airlines — “Any other Guest who is unable to wear an appropriate face covering for any reason, including medical, will not be permitted to travel with us at this time.”